 One of the most important VR applications in healthcare is physical rehabilitation.
 Virtual Reality can help accelerate the recovery process for people who have some serious injuries, have had an operation, or have suffered a stroke, and so on.

-Some people think that VR will bring a disaster: since a virtual reality can offer a completely different life—colorful and full of exciting adventures—some people may stop distinguishing real life from virtual or just play games day and night.
+Some people think that VR will bring a disaster: since this technology can offer a completely different life—colorful and full of exciting adventures—some people may stop distinguishing real life from virtual or just play games day and night.

 However, analysts are positive about the future of VR technology and believe in VR ubiquitous integration.
-In addition, dependence on VR depends on people and their will.
+In addition, dependence on VR is about people and their will.
 Even now there are gamers who “live” in their computer games.

-If you have some questions about VR in the future or have an idea of creating an awesome VR application, feel free to contact us!
+If you have some questions about VR in the future or have an idea of creating an awesome VR-enabled solution, feel free to contact us!
+Our software development firm will answer your questions, help define the project requirements, prepare a technical specification, and build your VR product from scratch!